DJSethDuncan/star-calculator/README.md

 ### Status ###

-* Entering a radius value returns a list of other values that can be calculated from the radius of a sphere.
+* Entering a radius returns a list of other values that can be calculated from the radius.
-* Adding a mass value will return the force of gravity in m/s^2 as well as the g-force related to Earth gravity.
+* Entering mass will return the force of gravity in m/s^2 as well as the Earth-relative g-force.
-* Shows distance to the other major celestial bodies in the solar system.
+* Shows distance to the other major bodies in the solar system.
 Polls this data on page-load.

 ### To-do List ###